Vasudeva-bit/Buggi/README.md

 # Buggi-2
-Buggi-2, named after the "Kalki: 2898 AD" movie's Buggi character, is a language model trained on the Telugu language (CulturaX dataset on HF) using DGX (version 1 with relatively smaller data), and using A6000 (version 2 on CulturaX).
+Buggi-2, named after the "Kalki: 2898 AD" movie's Buggi character, is a language model trained on the Telugu language (CulturaX dataset on HF) using DGX (version 1 with relatively smaller data), and using A6000 (version 2 on CulturaX) [Buggi 2 (2025); Buggi 1 (2024)].
 Will host it on GCP if I get to use GCP's 300$ credit with GPU for some time.

 ### Sample results
 #### 98M, Half of CulturaX `te` data: